BiYiTuan/completable-feign/README.md

 #### Example Encoder Configuration

 In your project that provides an Encoder implementation, add a file named `/META-INF/services/feign.codec.Encoder` to your resources directory.
-Then, add a single line declaring your Implementation class, e.g., `feign.codec.Encoder$Default`.
+Then, add a single line declaring your implementation class, e.g., `feign.codec.Encoder$Default`.

 Now, as long as your module is on the classpath as a dependency, you can load your implementation like so:
 ```java